BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 Von Neumann also proposed the concept of a "learning machine" that could improve its performance over time by learning from its experiences, which led to machine learning.¹³
 </p>

+Open-source computing:
 <blockquote>
-About the millionth other impressive thing von Neumann did was create open-source computing.
+About the 75th most impressive thing von Neumann did was create open-source computing.
 Some of the early computing vendors he consulted to attempted to make his architectural innovations proprietary.
 He fought back legally and won in a three-year federal trial, creating the industry precedent that core IT innovations belonged to society, not individual firms.¹³
 </blockquote>

 <p>